anishk74/Pulsar-Stars-classification/README.md

 ## Adding new features

-Adding new features to cover the examples.
+Adding new features to training data(as well as cross validation and test data)

   * x8 = x0/x2
   * x9 = x0/x3